bpftrace/bpftrace/tests/README.md

 second argument.
 The `NAME` macro holds the test name,  which is `call_avg` in this case.

+These tests run as part of the normal suite of unit tests if you are running LLVM 12.
+If not, you need to install 'nix' and run these tests via this script:
+`./tests/codegen-tests.sh`.

 #### Updating

-Run `./scripts/update_codegen_tests.sh` after making codegen changes up update the expected LLVM IR.
+**LLVM 12**

-Alternatively (if you need more control over which tests are updated), if the test is run with `BPFTRACE_UPDATE_TESTS=1` the `test` helper will update the IR instead of running the tests.
+If you are running LLVM 12 or want to only update specific tests with `--gtest_filter` run `<builddir>/tests/bpftrace_test` with `BPFTRACE_UPDATE_TESTS=1` and the `test` helper will update the IR instead of running the tests.

+**Not LLVM 12**

+Run `./tests/codegen-tests.sh -u`.
+This updates all the codegen tests.

 ## Runtime tests